top of page

 5. Consider taking supplements.
 Immune modulating supplements may include:

-6. Vitamin D: We see vitamin D insufficiency and deficiency all too often in Oregon, which is why I recommend supplements to most of my patients.
+1. Vitamin D: We see vitamin D insufficiency and deficiency all too often in Oregon and Washington, which is why I recommend supplements to most of my patients.

 0 comments